 Why do you need a CTA banner in your email signature?

-One of the professional emailing essentials is a signature.
-Judging by the name of this post, you probably already know what it is and how it looks.
+The key visual element is your signature.
+You already know what it is and how it looks.
 We won’t take too much time discussing that, as we’re here to talk about call-to-action (CTA) banners.
 They are just as important in your email footer as email is important in marketing.

 Taking up to 80% of your signature space, an email signature banner is your unique opportunity to send a message (a figurative one).
 This can be anything: